 Little Lotions, Big Promises

 Though their claims may be lofty, no lotion will get rid of cellulite.
 “In the medical world it’s considered physiologically normal to have cellulite (i.e., not a disease) and that’s why there is no cure,” says Engelman.
 What topical treatments can do is smooth the skin’s appearance in a superficial way if applied religiously.
 “Products with plant-based ginkgo or caffeine will help improve circulation when massaged daily into areas of cellulite,” says Bellis.
 Caffeine figures prominently into most cellulite creams including the one most-hoarded overseas, Biotherm’s Celluli Eraser Concentrate; its other main ingredient, coralline extract, helps to prevent fat cells from sinking into the skin and addresses existing fatty deposits.
-And Madhere even counsels using the same retinoic acid on your cellulite as you do on your complexion to stimulate collagen.
+And Madhere even counsels using the same retinoic acid on your cellulite as you do on your complexion to renew your look.

 Beyond Skin Deep